This post may contain affiliate links. Please read my full disclosure policy here.

-Putting all this pressure on yourself makes the holidays stressful, though.
+You can’t put all this pressure on yourself and expect the holidays to be stress-free, though.
 Allow yourself to fall short of your idea of the ‘perfect’ holiday.
 What you are doing is enough.

 The Holidays are a dangerous time on social media.
 Everyone is posting that sweet picture of their little darling staring up at the Christmas tree while neglecting to share the screaming, snot-nosed tantrum that happened five minutes later when bedtime was announced.

 Limit your time on social media, and don’t make yourself feel bad about your own celebration by comparing your full experience to someone else’s cherrypicked best moments.
 (And if you want to help us all out, share a picture of the snot-nosed tantrum.)